Our free Symptom Checker can help you determine if your child might have autism

 en EspañolAutism spectrum disorder, or ASD, can be hard to spot and easy to confuse with other diagnoses, especially in young children.
 Children with autism struggle with social and communication skills and have repetitive behaviors.
 Autistic people can have a wide range of symptoms, abilities and behaviors.

-The Symptom Checker was developed in partnership with expert clinicians and is aligned with the Child Mind Institute’s rigorous editorial standards.
+The Symptom Checker was developed in partnership with expert clinicians and is aligned with the Child Mind Institute’s rigorous editorial standards and the latest Diagnostic and Statistical Manual (DSM-5).

 Only a mental health professional can diagnose autism.
 But if you’re looking for an online autism test, our Symptom Checker can help you know if the behaviors you notice in your child could be signs of autism, or something else.
 You’ll also find links to articles where you can learn more, and help you prepare for a conversation with a mental health professional who can diagnose your child.